keflavich/cube-line-extractor/README.md

    transition in cube.
    Example: 218.222192

--- linewidth_guess [float:km/s]: Estimated half-width at zero
+-- velocity_half_range [float:km/s]: Estimated half-width at zero
-   intensity for the "representative" transition in cube.
+   intensity for the entire velocity extent of the "representative" transition in cube.
+Note that for a galaxy this would be half of the total velocity range for the chosen transition.
    Example: 80

--- noisemapbright_baseline [list:channels]: Baseline channel segments
+-- noisemapbright_baseline [list of lists:channels]: Baseline channel segments
    which are considered line-free in spatialmaskcube.
 Used to determine RMS spectral noise in spatialmaskcube.
    Example: [[40,60],[100,116],[150,180]]

--- noisemap_baseline [list:channels]: Baseline channel segments
+-- noisemap_baseline [list of lists:channels]: Baseline channel segments
    which are considered line-free in cube.
 Used to determine RMS spectral noise in cube.
    Example: [[20,35],[60,95],[360,370]]